mohitpai/journey-optimizer.en/help/using/messages/create-in-app.md

 ### Buttons {#buttons}

-Add buttons for users to interact with your In-App message.
+Add buttons for users to interact with your In-app message.

 To personalize your button, edit the Button #1 text (primary) field.
 You can also use the **[!UICONTROL Personalization]** icon to define content and personalization data.
 Choose your Interact event and your Target which will define your button's action after users interacted with it.